Last Updated on August 29, 2022 by Laura Turner

 Applying to medical school is an arduous process.
 It takes years of preparation: completing required courses, succeeding on the MCAT, letters of evaluations, pages of applications and secondary applications, and interviews.
 What you might not realize is that it is an EXPENSIVE process.
-So what will it cost you to apply to medical school?
+So how much does it cost to apply to medical school?

 We used the Student Doctor Network Medical School Application Cost Calculator to generate a budget for a typical student.